FeatureBaseDB/featurebase/docs/getting-started.md

             .build();
         Field stargazer = repository.field("stargazer", stargazerOptions);
 ```
 Since our data contains time stamps which represent the time users starred repos, we set the field type to `time` using `fieldTime()`.
-Time quantum is the resolution of the time we want to use, and we set it to `YEAR_MONTH-DAY` for `stargazer`.
+Time quantum is the resolution of the time we want to use, and we set it to `YEAR_MONTH_DAY` for `stargazer`.

 Next up is the `language` field, which will contain IDs for programming languages:
 ```